 Forests accompany the cities we build.
-There are an estimated 5.5 billion urban trees in the United States.
+There are an estimated 5.5 billion urban trees in the United States alone.
 Worldwide, urban tree cover - the proportion of the total urban land area covered by tree canopy - is estimated to be around 25 percent (Nowak and Greenfield, 2018; 2020).
-Urban forests, and other forms of greenery (a term we will use interchangeably henceforth) such as shrubs and herbaceous plants, are able to absorb hazardous chemical pollutants and filter out particulate pollution as they travel through the air (Nowak, 1994).
-Aside from environmental benefits, urban forests also enhance landscapes, property values, and employment opportunities, making it often a politically viable policy instrument.
+Representing cities' most salient and widespread natural capital, urban forests are expected to deliver a multitude of environmental benefits, such as pollution reduction, climate moderation, and aesthetic improvements.
+Beyond environmental gains, urban forests also contribute to landscapes, property values, and employment opportunities, which often makes them a politically viable policy tool.